nmea002/ai4all-malaria/README.md

 The images were originally sourced from the [NIH's malaria dataset repository](https://ceb.nlm.nih.gov/repositories/malaria-datasets/), which provides annotated data for developing machine learning models for malaria diagnosis.

 ## Approach
 We built a convolutional neural network (CNN) using PyTorch to classify blood cell images as either parasitized or uninfected.
+We used a single copy of the dataset and performed an 80/20 split to create training and validation sets within in the program.
 Training images were resized to 128×128 pixels and augmented with a 50% chance of Gaussian blur to simulate focus variability.
 Validation images were only resized and normalized to ensure consistent evaluation.

 The model was trained for 5 epochs with real-time tracking of loss and accuracy across batches.
 Performance was assessed on both clean and augmented validation sets to evaluate the model’s ability to generalize under varying image conditions.